 Call now to schedule an appointment for our FREE CONSULTATION.
 Call: 417.883.6898

-Your free consultation will include needed X-rays and a standard examination so as to adjudicate the best treatment options for you.
-You will then get a chance to discuss all treatment options and prices and get any questions answered so that you know exactly what you need to do.
+Your free consultation will include needed X-rays and a standard examination to adjudicate the best treatment options for you.
+You will then have time to discuss all treatment options and prices and get your questions answered so that you know exactly what you need to do.

 CALL NOW for a FREE CONSULTATION

-Or Complete This Online Form and we Will Contact You…
+Or Complete This Online Form, and we will Contact You…